-We offer a huge choice of accommodation in the Llyn Peninsula, including adult-only and dog-friendly accommodation that you can book with the owners or directly online at affordable prices.
+We offer a huge choice of Llyn Peninsula accommodation, including adult-only and dog-friendly accommodation that you can book with the owners or directly online at affordable prices.
 The Llyn extends along the North Wales coast like an arm jutting out 30 miles into the Irish Sea.
 Cardigan can be seen on sunny days from the headland at Aberdaron far to the south across Cardigan Bay.
+Llyn Peninsula short breaks are popular throughout the year and many accommodation providers offer seasonal discounts.

 Pwllheli is perhaps one of the most well-known places in this area, made famous by Butlins more than half a century ago.
 Today, Pwllheli is a thriving market town with plenty to offer.
 The beaches there routinely win Blue Flag awards, and their sheltered, south-facing aspect makes them popular with young families who are keen to splash and paddle.
 There are plenty of opportunities for boat trips from Pwllheli Marina, to tour the coastal waters looking for seals, dolphins and marine birds.